Relaxing Into Labour: 10 Tips from a Doula

 10. Keep it secret.
 Don’t tell anyone other than your partner or birth attendants.
 This way no one will be bothering you and you can be confident that all you need to do is relax and focus on you and your baby.

 Thanks to Emily for this contribution.
-We will be hosting a Doula Training Free Talk & Open Day on Saturday 6th April where you will learn how to transform your passion into a profession that can benefit the whole community.
+We are delighted to provide Doula Training this September where you will learn how to transform your passion into a profession that can benefit the whole community.

 The elbowroom has an extensive range of classes for all ages and abilities.
 We offer such an eclectic mix to enable you to find something that will suit you.
 If you need any advice, please contact our class advisor who can point you in the right direction.